TeamMate-App-Momentum-Team-13/TeamMate-Back-End/README.md

 - Method: GET
 - Data JSON:
     - profile_pic: feature not yet built
+    - If user profile does not exist, one will be created
-    - ntrp_rating: 2.5 - 7, increments of .5, defaults to 2.5 if request body is empty
+    - ntrp_rating: 2.5 - 7, increments of .5, defaults to 2.5 (when creating)
     - A user can only have one profile
 - Response: Profile JSON Object, 200_OK :

-    ```json
-    {
-    	"id": 27,
-    	"user": 5,
-    	"profile_pic": null,
-    	"ntrp_rating": "3.5"
-    }
-    ```

-- Method: POST
-- Data JSON:
-    - profile_pic: feature not yet built
-    - ntrp_rating: 2.5 - 7, increments of .5, defaults to 2.5 if request body is empty
-    - A user can only have one profile

-    ```json
-    {
-    	"ntrp_rating": 3.5
-    }
-    ```

-- Response: Profile JSON Object, 201_CREATED :

     ```json
     {